 Using rivalry between John the Baptist’s followers and his own as an example, Jesus portrays the silly consequences for adults as being the equivalent to children playing their version of adult customs for weddings and funerals, with the boys dancing like men at a Jewish wedding and sneering at the girls who are not dancing while the girls are wailing as they copy Jewish women mourning at a funeral.
 The girls in their turn sneer at the boys for not joining in their game.
 The needless quarrels about such matters Jesus identifies as similar to the irrelevant diversions from what really matters.

 We don’t have to look too far before we can find modern equivalents.
 Think of the upset Muslim women cause with their traditional clothing for those who consider Western dress is the only appropriate custom, the distrust of orthodox Jews for their appearance, and for the difficulties Sikh’s experienced for wearing turbans in much of the West in the post 9-11 period.

-Our assumption that our games are only be played by those as good as us moves far beyond church when it starts to affect socioeconomic outcomes.
-Most nations don’t want to be burdened by the poverty stricken and despite the pretence of following Jesus teaching, actively block the arrival of refugees.
+Our assumption that our religious games are only be played by those as good as us moves far beyond church when it starts to affect socioeconomic outcomes.
+Most Christian nations don’t want to be burdened by the poverty stricken and despite the pretence of following Jesus teaching, actively block the arrival of refugees.
 At a more refined level, even in cities with few refugees, it is common that some high class neighbourhoods set up local arrangements to prevent poorer houses being built in their district.
 When the incoming group is recognizably different in terms of culture and religion, if we are honest with ourselves it is not helpful to shut our eyes to the antagonism that is often experienced.

 Matthew was recording his gospel at a time when the disciples were arguing amongst themselves about the contrasting styles of John the Baptist whose diet was Spartan in the extreme and on the other hand Jesus who was criticised for his feasting and drinking with inappropriate company.
 Jesus is discovered here acknowledging the criticism but saying “Wisdom is vindicated by her deeds”.
 In other words the style of ministry is not the ministry – the deeds done as a consequence of the ministry are their own justification.